Skip to main content

 Initial projects: Quick-start in software development

 We directly started working on the first software projects in November 2020.
-We wanted to learn as quickly as possible what challenges we would be encountering in the implementation of projects, what stumbling blocks are still present when it comes to user-centricity and administrative digitalization in operational and concrete terms, and how our teams need to be set up and work in order to support digitalization of the Federal Government in the best possible way.
+We wanted to learn as quickly as possible what challenges we would be encountering in the implementation of projects, what stumbling blocks are still present when it comes to user-centeredness and administrative digitalization in operational and concrete terms, and how our teams need to be set up and work in order to support digitalization of the Federal Government in the best possible way.

 Agora – developed jointly with the Federal Ministry of Health (BMG) and the Robert Koch Institute (RKI) – is a collaboration platform for the public health service that is supporting the overarching cooperation of health offices during the pandemic.
 With Steuerlotse (tax guide) an online service was created together with the Federal Ministry of Finance (BMF) to provide senior citizens the opportunity to file their tax returns online in just a few steps and without any previous experience.
 It was possible to put both products into use after 5 to 7 months.